 This is the privacy notice for the Trustees for Methodist Church Purposes (TMCP) explaining how TMCP deals with personal information that it collects and uses for its own purposes.
 This privacy notice was last updated on 28 May 2019 and is available online or on request from email@example.com.
-Where this date is later than the “last updated” date on the webpage this is because formatting amendments have been made that do not impact on the content of this privacy notice.
+Where this date pre-dates the “last updated” date on the webpage this is because formatting amendments have been made that do not impact on the content of this privacy notice.

 Welcome to the privacy notice for the Trustees for Methodist Church Purposes (TMCP).

 TMCP respect your privacy and are committed to protecting your personal information (personal data).
 This privacy notice lets you know how we look after your personal data which either you provide to us or we obtain and hold about you and it tells you about your privacy rights and how the law protects you.